Judgement Day in Islam: The crossing of the Bridge

 to signify the span over jahannam, the top layer of the Fire".

-Prophet Muhammad leading the Muslim Umma will be first across the bridge.
+Muhammad leading the Muslim Ummah will be first across the bridge.

 For sinners, the bridge will be thinner than hair and sharper than the sharpest sword, impossible to walk on without falling below to arrive at their fiery destination, while the righteous will proceed across the bridge to paradise (Jannah).